 Grand Challenges will support the work of addressing the harmful origins and complex aims of our land-grant university while developing a model of positive public impact and equity for others to follow.

-The work of reimagining our university begins internally by increasing university system efficiency, addressing continuing challenges, forging meaningful and mutually beneficial relationships with Native nations, breaking down disciplinary silos, and building pathways for collaboration and innovation that will have a profound public impact.
+The work of reimagining our university begins internally by increasing university system efficiency, addressing continuing challenges, forging meaningful and collaborative relationships with community partners and Native nations, breaking down disciplinary silos, and building pathways for collaboration and innovation that result in exceptional public good.

 How we are facing this challenge